 Sustaining concentration for long periods of time requires complete presence – where you are fully immersed in one task.
 “Deep work” methodology offers this meditative approach to working.
 In practice, it’s about regularly creating the conditions for prolonged, uninterrupted flow.
 Deep work can help people access new levels of focus, with the added psychological benefits that come with dedicating space to important work.

 But to really reap the benefits of deep work, you have to prioritize it.
 That means regularly scheduling sessions and gradually pushing yourself to focus for longer stretches at a time.
 Don’t just see it as a way to get more done; see it as an antidote to unproductive multitasking.
-This practical guide lays out exactly how to start doing it.

 While doing deep work for hours is possible, you still need to take strategic breaks to boost your limited concentration.
 Taking deep breaks gives your brain time to recharge while setting you up to dive straight back into your flow.
 Deep breaks are about taking small, non-task related actions that can be completed in five or ten minutes.
 These actions shouldn’t raise complex questions and stresses, or introduce attention residue into your day.